RuariW12/cobalt-intelligence/README.md

 **Only free, public sources.** If something cannot be fetched without a paid subscription, it does not go in.

-**Gaps are shown as gaps.** Tungsten, uranium, lithium and cobalt have no free spot price.
-Rather than approximate them, those rows are left out and the metals are followed through mining ETFs, which the page says plainly.
-A blank you understand is worth more than a number you cannot trust.

 **Data is dated, and never overwritten.** Economic series get revised.
 Every observation is stored against the day it belongs to, so a revision stays visible instead of quietly replacing history.
 Prices older than their cadence